null

 “Students are coming in and out of the school exposed to this, exposed literally at the bus stop as people are smoking fentanyl,” he said.
 “So there is a great deal of harm there.”

-The people arrested but not jailed Friday were referred to the Law Enforcement Assisted Diversion program, Diaz said.
+The people arrested but not held in jail Friday were referred to the Law Enforcement Assisted Diversion program, Diaz said.
 LEAD head Lisa Daugaard said an after-action analysis was needed to make sure the process worked.

 “It was a first chance to make sure that all of the partners know how to do this,” she said.
-“As far as I can tell, SPD did lean heavily into pre-booking diversion. as expected … Just because police can arrest someone and refer them for prosecution doesn’t mean that’s the right thing to do.”
+“As far as I can tell, SPD did lean heavily into pre-booking diversion, as expected. … Just because police can arrest someone and refer them for prosecution doesn’t mean that’s the right thing to do.”

 By 5 p.m.
 Friday, the area around 12th and Jackson was less crowded than usual.

-Christian, 25, who only wanted to be identified by his first name because he uses fentanyl in the area frequently, said cops approached him in the morning to tell him about the new enforcement policy.
+Christian, 25, who only wanted to be identified by his first name because he uses fentanyl in the area frequently, said officers approached him in the morning to tell him about the new enforcement policy.
 He later watched 10 arrests in the neighborhood, he said.

-Cops traveling on bike or on foot, mostly in groups of four to 10, arrested people who were smoking fentanyl or using other drugs, handcuffed them and loaded them into a police van.
+Officers traveling on bike or on foot, mostly in groups of four to 10, arrested people who were smoking fentanyl or using other drugs, handcuffed them and loaded them into a police van.

-Christian said he’s now on alert to make sure cops aren’t around when he’s smoking fentanyl.
+Christian said he’s now on alert to make sure police aren’t around when he’s smoking fentanyl.
 But many of the people arrested were heavier users not as aware of their surroundings.

-“If you’re so heavily under the influence you pay it no mind, It doesn’t matter to you,” he said.
+“If you’re so heavily under the influence you pay it no mind, it doesn’t matter to you,” he said.

 Quang Lam, manager at Hau Hau Market, said he saw one of the arrests at the bus stop across from his store.
 Lam said he supports the arrests because public drug use has made the area less approachable for customers.